alitinart/pilot/README.md

 # Pilot

-**Pilot** is your self-hosted, privacy-first coding assistant for Visual Studio Code.
-It brings AI-powered chat and inline code completions right into your editor—helping you code, debug, and explore your project faster.
-Best of all, your code stays yours—no data ever leaves your machine.
+**Pilot** is your self hosted, privacy first coding assistant for Visual Studio Code.
+It brings AI powered chat and inline code completions right into your editor helping you code, debug, and explore your project faster.
+Best of all, your code stays yours no data ever leaves your machine.

 # Features

 - ✨ Inline Code Completions
-  Get real-time suggestions based on your code context, powered by your own models.
+  Get real time suggestions based on your code context, powered by your own models.

 - 💬 Chat with AI
   Ask questions, get explanations, or debug problems using a smart developer assistant.